innoHUngary

 InnoHungary Project

-InterAccessUSA has operated the Technology Center since 2005 - from the beginning of 2007 under contract with ITDH.
+InterAccessUSA has operated the Technology Center since 2005.

 InterAccessUSA manages the day-to-day activities of InnoHungary Technology Center with high qualified management and administrative staff, including consultants; and continues providing incubator facilities for selected companies.

-InterAccessUSA works in close cooperation and partnership with the Fairfax County Economic Development Authority (FCEDA) as the operator of InnoHungary, and with the Northern Virginia Technology Council (NVTC) as proud member.
+InterAccessUSA works in close cooperation and partnership with the Fairfax County Economic Development Authority (FCEDA) as the operator of InnoHungary, and with the Northern Virginia Technology Council (NVTC).

-To obtain additional information about InterAccessUSA or our services please e-mail your comments/questions.
+To obtain additional information about InterAccessUSA and our services please e-mail your comments/questions.

 Site Map